 Quick Tips for Responsible Credit Usage

-Apart from knowing what to do when faced with credit card fraud, there are other responsible credit habits that you should practice to ensure your credit report stays healthy and you avoid problematic or overwhelming debt.
-Here are some tips to follow for a positive relationship with credit usage:
+Apart from knowing what to do when faced with credit card fraud, there are other ways to manage a credit card wisely to ensure your credit report stays healthy and that you avoid overwhelming credit card debt.

 Check Your Free Credit Reports Often

-One of the best ways to keep a close eye on your credit health and make sure there isn’t any fraud occurring in your finances is to check your credit report regularly and often.
 Checking your report often can help you catch errors early on and ensure that any inaccurate information on your credit is not due to fraudulent charges or identity theft.
+You can dispute issues on your credit report with the three credit reporting bureaus.

-Aim for Low Credit Utilization
+Aim For Low Credit Utilization

 Pay Off Your Outstanding Balances